matcol/matcol.github.io/_pages/about.md

 ---
 I am an Assistant Professor of Finance in the Business Economics Department at ESE Rotterdam.

-I received my Ph.D. in Finance at the University of Mannheim in September 2023.
+I received my Ph.D. in Finance from the University of Mannheim in September 2023.

 **Research interests:**